-Sometimes I feel as though people see me as just “that basic white girl” who likes to have fun, drinks Starbucks, and (used to) write and edit for an online journal that, in other peoples’ words say, “no one cares about.”
+Sometimes I feel as though people see me as just “that white girl” who likes to have fun, drinks Starbucks, and writes and edits for an online journal that, in other peoples’ words say, “no one cares about.”
 WHICH IS NOT TRUE.
 I try not to take myself so seriously, which makes it harder for other people to do the same.
 All they see is that, and it honestly makes me feel like a jerk.
 Little do they understand is I have a wide variety of interests, and instead of talking about them, I act upon them.

 Think about it this way, if there are two talkers in one room, who is going to be there to actually listen?
 In fact, it has been proven that those who listen in conversation are smarter.

 I am in no way saying that talking is a bad thing.
 Communication has to be one of the most important things in life.
 People have their own way of communicating.
 For example, I used to tell stories about my personal experiences through my artwork.
 Now, you can hear my voice through my writing.
 By listening, I gain ideas, I learn more, and it gives me inspiration on what to write about.
 Thanks to writing, I am able to recognize the importance of communication and gain a better understanding of myself as a person.
 Not only am I learning new things, but I can solve problems and I’m even building a career around it.
 In a similar way, my audience can learn things about me.
 Writing is more than just a “creative outlet,” again, it is a form of communication.

 We all share a fundamental drive to communicate.
 Communication can be defined as the process of understanding and sharing meaning.
 You share meaning in what you say and how you say it, both in oral and written forms.
 If you could not communicate, what would life be like?
 A series of never-ending frustrations?
 Not being able to ask for what you need or even to understand the needs of others?